skip to main content

 The District is in the process of assessing each school site and updating our Facilities Master Plan, which will outline priority repairs and upgrades for each of our school facilities.
 Needs and projects identified thus far include:

-• Improving access for students with disabilities
+• Ensuring all schools are accessible for students with disabilities

 Planning for the Future of Our Local Schools